As U.S. response looms, Russia and Syria urge inspection of attack site

 BEIRUT/MOSCOW (Reuters) - President Bashar al-Assad’s government has invited international inspectors to send a team to Syria to investigate an alleged chemical attack in the town of Douma in a move apparently aimed at averting possible Western military action over the incident.

-At least 60 people were killed and more than 1,000 injured in Saturday’s the suspected attack on Douma, then still occupied by rebel forces, according to a Syrian relief group.
+U.S. President Donald Trump on Monday warned of a quick, forceful response once responsibility was established.
+The White House said Trump will now not travel on Friday to the Summit of the Americas in Peru so that he can focus on the crisis.

-U.S. President Donald Trump on Monday warned of a quick, forceful response once responsibility was established, although he appeared to have little doubt it was the work of Assad’s Russian-backed forces.
+At least 60 people were killed and more than 1,000 injured in Saturday’s suspected attack on Douma, then still occupied by rebel forces, according to a Syrian relief group.

 The Syrian government and Russia said there was no evidence that a gas attack had taken place and the claim was bogus.

-The incident has thrust Syria’s seven-year-old conflict back to the forefront of international concern.
-Trump will miss a Latin American summit in Peru this week in order to focus on the crisis, the White House said.
+But the incident has thrust Syria’s seven-year-old conflict back to the forefront of international concern.

 Adding to the volatile situation, Iran, Assad’s main ally along with Russia, threatened to respond to an air strike on a Syrian military base on Monday that Tehran, Damascus and Moscow have blamed on Israel.